Design symbology for a thematic map in ArcGIS Pro

 The difference between major highways and roads will vary from one dataset to another.
 Knowing how many features of each category you have on your map will help you understand the role each type plays.

-- Above the table, click the More button and check the Show count box.
+- Above the table, click the More button and click Show count.

 - If necessary, drag the side of the Symbology pane to make it wider.